 Lip balm is one of those skincare essentials that really make the difference.
-I’ve made DIY lip balm before, but unfortunately for anyone who can’t use animal products it has beeswax.
+I’ve made lip balm before, but unfortunately for anyone who can’t use animal products it has beeswax.
 If you’re not vegan or can otherwise use beeswax, go a take a look to the page I just linked to.
 It’s the best homemade lip balm I’ve ever used!

 So the vegan movement is HUGE nowadays.
 So many people are discarding a life of animal products for a healthier plant-based lifestyle.
 If you aren’t vegan yourself, I’m sure you probably know someone that is.
 I know I do!
 My vegan gals are always asking for vegan alternatives to things, and vegan lip balm recipes are no exception.